SamuelAndresPascal/cosmoloj-py/bibliograpy/README.md

 ### Processing bibliographies

-Bibliography file can be preprocessed by the `bibliograpy` tool to produces bibliography python modules.
+A bibliography file can be preprocessed by the `bibliograpy` tool to produces bibliography python modules.

 For instance, there is the python processing result of the previous `Bibtex` bibliography sample: